Tools & calculators

 So let’s roll out the wishlist.

-Tick this one off right away, because this is a rewards card account which delivers two cards – AmEx and Visa – to maximise both points earning and card acceptance.
+Tick this one off right away, because this is a rewards card account.
 You can choose between Westpac’s proprietary Altitude Rewards points or Qantas Frequent Flyer points.
 Here are the relevant earning rates, not the highest available, but quite reasonable for the price of the card:

 Altitude points never expire as long as you hold an Altitude card, and Qantas points won’t expire provided you don’t go longer than 18 months without earning or using some points, even if it’s just a few.

 There are no points caps, or thresholds beyond which the earning rate declines, in contrast to the restrictive caps or thresholds found on many competing rewards points or Qantas points cards.

 When you first start collecting points, accumulating enough of them to redeem your first reward can seem like climbing a mountain.
 Credit card issuers have recognised this, and many cards now have a sign-up or first purchase bonus designed to give your points account a kickstart and boost your enthusiasm.